Highlights Of The Program

 12:00 - 12:25

-NANO CYBERSECURITY FOR LAW ENFORCEMENT, FIRST RESPONDERS, FLEET, AND TRUCKING
+NANO CYBERSECURITY FOR LAW ENFORCEMENT, FIRST RESPONDERS, FLEETS, AND TRUCKING

 - Exploring key vulnerabilities of the CAN bus system, with a focus on authentication gaps and risks